KwisatzHaderach/ovirt-sdk-helpers/README.md

+This is currently discontinued, we might reopen it in the future.

 # ovirt-sdk-helpers

 This repository should serve as python-sdk for oVirt, it is using existing oVirt-engine-sdk python wrapper for REST API and extending it functionality to usable format